 This project comprises of 3 major steps to derive the desired output of image restoration.
-The steps include:
+The steps include: (rewrite these bullet points into paragraphs.
+Give an overview of what you have done.)

 The use of a simulator to produce turbulence induced frames from a sharp input image.